Shared Sequencing

 Reduced Liquidity Fragmentation: Assets and liquidity can be efficiently shared across rollups without needing wrapped tokens or bridge liquidity pools on each chain.

-Faster Cross-Chain Interactions: No waiting for bridge confirmations or proof generation—cross-rollup transactions settle in a single shared sequence block (typically 1-3 seconds).
+Faster Cross-Chain Interactions: Cross-rollup transactions settle in a single shared sequence block, typically within a few seconds.

 Independent Rollup Sovereignty: Each rollup maintains its own state machine, gas token, governance, and execution environment while gaining composability benefits.